-Over the past years, I have engaged in a number of research collaborations.
-These include comparative work with former colleagues at the Max Planck Institute of Social Anthropology in Halle/Saale (documented here), as well as research and teaching collaborations with colleagues at the University of Cologne, as well as collaborative research and publications with colleagues in Africa, Asia, and Latin America.
+Over the past years, I have engaged in a number of collaborative projects.
+These include comparative work with former colleagues at the Max Planck Institute of Social Anthropology in Halle/Saale, research and teaching collaborations with colleagues at the University of Cologne, as well as collaborative research and publications with colleagues in Africa, Asia, and Latin America.

 Global South Studies Center Cologne (GSSC)